 Cyclists must be at least 6 years old.
 Cyclists younger than 12 years of age must be accompanied by an adult and be able to carry their own bike on and off the train.
 For safety reasons, bicycles cannot be taken on escalators and must not be ridden in or around train stations, on station platforms or ramps.
 Bicyclists may be prohibited from boarding the train for violating the policy.

-Each gallery car train set has two bike cars and Bombardier train set is equipped with three bike cards.
+Each gallery car train set has two bike cars and Bombardier train set is equipped with three bike cars.
 The number of bicycles is limited to 40 per gallery car (80 bikes total for train) and 24 per Bombardier car (72 bikes total for train).
 There is no charge to bring a bicycle on board.
 In unusual circumstances, at his or her discretion, the conductor may decline transportation or revise the handling of bicycles due to crowded trains, bicycle condition or unsafe conditions.

 Violation of any of these rules may result in eviction from the train.
 It is the responsibility of the cyclist to know and obey program rules and guidelines.
 Caltrain may alter the bicycle program at any time, as necessary.